microblink/microblink-python/README.md

 # centos-python
-Dockerfiles for creating Centos7 image with latest version of python
+Dockerfiles for creating Amazonlinux 2 image with latest version of python